 Does Spray Foam Insulation Reduce Noise?
 Here’s the Factual Answer

-In a crowded urban area where the distance between neighbors has been showing a decreasing trend, it becomes more and more critical to control the amount of sound transfer within a construction if you are currently considering different sound insulation options in the market.
+In a crowded urban area where the distance between neighbors has been decreasing, it becomes increasingly critical to control the amount of sound transfer within a construction if you are currently considering different sound insulation options in the market.

 Spray foam is one of the available alternatives.
-However, you may wonder, does spray foam insulation reduce noise effectively?
+However, you may wonder, does spray foam insulation effectively reduce noise?
 Find the answer below.

 Noise Reducing Foam Insulation

-Spray foam is a quiet popular type of sound insulation used for noise reduction purposes.
-Many people consider it as one of the best materials to reduce noise out there due to its capability of blocking excessive sound and maintaining sound quality.
-It can also expand following the forms of every nook and cranny of a building element to block unwanted noise, unlike materials like fiberglass insulation effectively.
+Spray foam is a very popular type of sound insulation used for noise reduction purposes.
+Many people consider it one of the best materials to reduce noise due to its capability of blocking excessive sound and maintaining sound quality.

 does spray foam insulation reduce noise

-This specific insulation product is available in two variations: open and closed-cell spray foams.
+This specific insulation product is available in two variations: open-cell and closed-cell spray foams.
 Both are made by combining methylene diphenyl diisocyanate (MDI) with other substances such as polyol resins, surfactants, catalysts, and fire-retardants.
-Both are used by being sprayed into walls, ceilings, cavities, and crevasses of construction, in which the product would expand and harden to prevent airflow.

 Spray foam will stop excessive sound waves from penetrating walls by absorbing, blocking, and dampening them.
 This process takes plenty of mass and may also require you to use decoupling components or layers to prevent the transmission of sound and vibrations.

-Both open and closed-celled spray foam insulation act as a sound barrier, but an open-celled one is slightly better at this job.
-That being said, neither are extremely effective.
-Even though the lightweight, hardened foam is great at thermal insulating, it doesn’t have enough mass to effectively trap or absorb sound waves.
+Both open-celled and closed-celled spray foam insulation act as a sound barrier, but an open-celled one is slightly better at this job.
+That being said, neither is extremely effective.
+Even though the lightweight, hardened foam is great at thermal insulation, it doesn’t have enough mass to effectively trap or absorb sound waves.

 However, spray foam can reflect some noise, reducing noise transmission from getting into or out of space.
 Rather than dampening sound, it increases the sound resonance.
 In addition, the foam sticks and attaches to every surface it gets before expanding and hardening, creating a practical way for vibration and sound waves to transfer.